 The concept of canine agility began in the UK in 1977 and quickly spread throughout the world.
-It is currently one of Britain’s fastest growing dog sports with training classes and competitions being held across the country.
+It is currently one of Britain’s fastest growing dog sports with training classes and competitions being held across the country and throughout the year.

-The aims of dog agility are very similar to show jumping – the dogs (with the help of their handler’s voice, movement and hand/body signals) have to complete a course of between 16 and 20 obstacles in the right numerical order, without any faults and in the fastest possible time.
-The best words the agility team can hear on completing a course are “clear round” meaning no faults!
+The aims of dog agility are very similar to show jumping – the dogs (with the help of their handler’s voice, movement and hand/body signals) have to complete a course of between 16 and 20 obstacles in the right numerical order, without any mistakes (faults) and in the fastest possible time.
+The best sound the agility team can hear on completing a course is clapping aka “clear round” meaning no faults!

 The obstacles include:

 - Different types of jump i.e. “winged” jumps, walls, spreads, tyres

 - Weave poles – here the dog is required to “weave” its way through a series of closely spaced poles (up to a maximum of 12 poles).
 This is probably the most difficult piece of equipment for the dogs to learn but, once mastered, is the most spectacular to watch!

 - “Contact” obstacles i.e. the A-frame, dog-walk and see-saw.
 These are obstacles that the dog has to run over while ensuring that they “touch the contact points” (painted a different colour) at the beginning and end of the piece of equipment.

 At training classes the dogs often learn with the help of toys or treats…but…when it comes to competitions these incentives are not allowed, nor is the handler allowed to touch the dog during the running of the competition course!

 But…you don’t have to compete…there are many owners who are happy to attend weekly classes for the overall training that it offers, socialisation (of dog and human), bond building with your four-legged charge and helping to keep both owners and dogs fit.
 Even better – agility training exercises the brain too…for both of you!